-Reeves-Reed Arboretum seeks to engage, educate and enrich its visitors so they may become better stewards of nature and the environment.
+Reeves-Reed Arboretum engages, educates and enriches its visitors so that they become better stewards of nature and the environment.
 This mission is achieved through the care and utilization of an historic estate and gardens.

 Reeves-Reed Arboretum is listed on the National and State Registers of Historic Places.
 Its estate and gardens represent design trends by prominent landscape architects of the late 19th and 20th centuries.
 The Lenni Lenape Native Americans passed through the property on their route from the coastal areas near Elizabeth, NJ to Schooley's Mountain, further inland.
 During the Revolutionary period, the area was part of a farm.
 The present day Arboretum site was adjacent to the Old Sow Revolutionary War Cannon and the Signal Beacon atop Beacon Hill.